nelsonjchen/c3-faux-touch-keyboard/README.md

 ## Updating the firmware with the new firmware

 If you ever need to update the firmware with the new firmware, the old firmware can be put into bootloader mode by holding the key furthest away from the knob while plugging it into the computer.
 All the LEDs should light up in full white when this is done.
 The new firmware can then be flashed without shorting the pins using the web flasher.

+## Development

+See the Makefile and try to get `make flash` going.
+You'll need sdcc, Python with pyusb, and build tools

 ## Inspirations and References